Nike’s exit shows just how far downtown Seattle is from a comeback

 Just days after news broke of Nike’s departure, word came that the Regal Meridian 16 theater on the same block was closing its doors and Amazon confirmed that it was pulling out of a massive tower near its headquarters.
 The week before, Facebook said it was leaving its offices at the six-story Arbor Block 333, on Eighth Avenue North.

 “Downtown is a mixed bag,” said Jeffrey Rosen, a commercial real estate broker at Seattle Pacific Realty who specializes in retail.
-“There’s some recovery going on —and there’s some folding up and going away going on as well.”
+“There’s some recovery going on — and there’s some folding up and going away going on as well.”

 Nike hasn’t shared its reasons for departing downtown, where it has been a retail pillar for more than 26 years.
 Local wags blame now-familiar culprits, among them COVID, lack of downtown parking and, especially, street crime.
 And to be sure, Friday’s crowds were watched over by a clutch of security guards.